TACTiS: Transformer-Attentional Copulas for Time Series: Forecasting Benchmark

-Table \ref{table:datasets-def} describes the four datasets that have been selected for our benchmarks.
-These datasets have been selected due to being publicly available at the Monash Time Series Forecasting Repository \cite{godahewa2021monash}, not having any missing values, and having a large enough number of series without being too high for transformer-based models.
-A modified version of the \texttt{electricity} dataset is often used in the benchmarks of other models, allowing us to compare our results with the model creator's results, thus giving us confidence in our own.
-The hourly-frequency version of the \texttt{solar-10min} is also often used, although we opted for the 10 minutes frequency version to have another frequency.
-It was restricted to a prediction length of 72 (12 hours) due to a prediction length of 144 (24 hours) being too taxing for the transformer-based models.
-The \texttt{fred-md} dataset was selected due to its series being various economic indicators, thus showing a wide variety of behaviors.
-Finally, the \texttt{kdd-cup} dataset was given a prediction length of 48 (2 days) to give a different challenge to the models than the \texttt{electricity} dataset.
+\cref{table:datasets-def} describes the five datasets that are included in our benchmark.
+These datasets were selected due to being publicly available in the Monash Time Series Forecasting Repository \citep{godahewa2021monash}, not containing missing values, having a large (but reasonable) number of dimensions, and being sampled at diverse frequencies.
+A modified version of the \texttt{electricity} dataset is often used for benchmarking in the literature, allowing a rough comparison of our results with those of other authors and reinforcing our belief that they are correct.
+A variant of the \texttt{solar-10min} dataset, with hourly frequency, is also often used in the literature.
+We opted for the 10 minutes version to include such a high-frequency dataset in the benchmark.
+The prediction length for this dataset was limited to 72 (12 hours) due to a prediction length of 144 (24 hours) being too taxing for the transformer-based models.
+The \texttt{fred-md} dataset was selected due to the nature of its series: various economic indicators, which exhibit a wide variety of behaviours.
+For the \texttt{kdd-cup} dataset, a prediction length of 48 (2 days) was used to challenge the models at producing longer forecasts than for the other hourly-frequency datasets.
+Finally, the \texttt{traffic} dataset was selected for being very high-dimensional (862 series).

-Each dataset was downloaded from the Monash Repository using GluonTS \cite{gluonts_jmlr}.
-The only modification to the data is the rescaling that some of the models require.
+Each dataset was downloaded from the Monash Repository using GluonTS \citep{gluonts_jmlr} (links to the exact versions are provided in \cref{table:datasets-def}).
+Apart from some models that perform preprocessing (e.g., standardization), the data were not modified or preprocessed in any way.